 13. Back up emails that are most important.

 If certain types of emails are more important than others, or if you just want a personal copy of those emails, you can set up a filter to forward them to a personal (or alternate) email address.
 For example, you might send emails with sizable attachments to your backup email address for when you work from home, or if you’re worried about the security of your main account.
+For a full overview, see our guide to how to backup Gmail.

 14. Separate different projects or clients.